-Wales boss Gatland confident Six Nations game will go ahead despite strike threat
+Wales boss Gatland confident Six Nations game will go ahead despite 'genuine' strike threat

-Wales coach Warren Gatland is confident that Saturday's strike-threatened Six Nations clash against England in Cardiff will go ahead despite delaying his team announcement.
+Wales coach Warren Gatland is confident Saturday's strike-threatened Six Nations clash against England in Cardiff will go ahead despite what he said was a "genuine threat" of a players' strike.

 Players in Wales are threatening to down tools over a contract dispute and are reportedly ready to strike if their demands are not met by Wednesday.

-Gatland had been scheduled to announce his team at 1200 GMT on Tuesday but still went ahead with a planned press conference in the absence of a match-day 23.
+Gatland had been scheduled to announce his team to play England at 1200 GMT on Tuesday but still went ahead with a planned press conference in the absence of a matchday 23.

 Asked if he was confident the game would go ahead, Gatland told reporters: "Absolutely.
 I'm hearing positive things from both sides.